MicrosoftDocs/architecture-center/docs/building-blocks/extending-templates/update-resource.md

 ---

-# Updating a resource in an Azure resource manager template
+# Update a resource in an Azure resource manager template

 There are some scenarios in which you need to update a resource during a deployment.
 You might encounter this scenario when you cannot specify all the properties for a resource until other, dependent resources are created.
 For example, if you create a backend pool for a load balancer, you might update the network interfaces (NICs) on your virtual machines (VMs) to include them in the backend pool.
-And while resource manager supports updating resources during deployment, you must design your template correctly to avoid errors and to ensure the deployment is handled as an update.
+And while Resource Manager supports updating resources during deployment, you must design your template correctly to avoid errors and to ensure the deployment is handled as an update.

 First, you must reference the resource once in the template to create it and then reference the resource by the same name to update it later.
 However, if two resources have the same name in a template, Resource Manager throws an exception.
 To avoid this error, specify the updated resource in a second template that's either linked or included as a subtemplate using the `Microsoft.Resources/deployments` resource type.